-- To increase flame height press and hold A button.
+- To increase flame height press and hold A button. - To decrease flame height or to set appliance to pilot flame, press and hold button.

 DESIGNATED LOW FIRE and HIGH FIRE

 NOTE: Backlight must be on for high fire and low fire double-click operation.